Q: I don’t see a specific size on your website. Can I custom order exactly what I want?

 2. The battery packs incorporate built-in safety devices.
 Do not use them in a location where static electricity may be present.
 Otherwise, the safety of the devices can be damaged.

 3. Store the batteries in a location where children cannot reach.
-Also, make sure that a child could not take out the battery packs from the charger or other equipments.
+Also, make sure that a child could not take out the battery packs from the charger or other types of equipment.

 Q25.
 How to choose the best power for your device?

 Step1.
-Please test the consumption of your device, such as average operating voltage and current, and then figure out the minimum capacity you need for the best performance according to the consumption and the expected operating time.
-For example, when the average operating current is 1200mA, the operating voltage is 6-8V and the operating time you expect is 1.5hours, the minimum capacity you need is 1200 mA X 1.5h=1800mAh, and two cells connected in series are needed to meet the operating voltage range.
+Please test the consumption of your devices, such as average operating voltage and current, and then figure out the minimum capacity you need for the best performance according to the consumption and the expected operating time.
+For example, when the average operating current is 1200mA, the operating voltage is 6-8V and the operating time you expect is 1.5hours, the minimum capacity you need is 1200

 Step 2.
 Then, please check the dimensions of the battery size in our specifications to find out which one should be fit for your device and meet your minimum capacity requirements.
 The below points should be taken into consideration when you choose the battery size: